psychs/limechat/doc/README.txt

 LimeChat is copyrighted free software by Satoshi Nakagawa <artension@gmail.com>.
-You can redistribute it and/or modify it under either the terms of the GPL version 2 (see the file GPL), or the conditions below:
+You can redistribute it and/or modify it under either the terms of the GPL version 2 (see the file GPL.txt), or the conditions below:

   1. You may make and give away verbatim copies of the source form of the software without restriction, provided that you duplicate all of the